tomo10/cashier/README.md

 # Cashier

-An example Elixir/Ecto domain for a point‑of‑sale style shopping cart that applies promotional pricing rules (BOGOF, bulk quantity discounts) while maintaining accurate monetary totals in the database.
+Elixir application for a supermarket cashier that applies promotional pricing rules (BOGOF, bulk quantity discounts) while maintaining accurate monetary totals in the database.

 ## What It Does